efem213/Python---Arithmetic-Formatter/README.md

 ### Assignment

+All tests passed.

+If you want to try the converter, open this link on [this link on Replit](https://replit.com/@EFEA/FCC-Python-Project-10#arithmetic_arranger.py).

 Students in primary school often arrange arithmetic problems vertically to make them easier to solve.
 For example, "235 + 52" becomes:
 ```
   235